-Another spectacular woodland garden is the 40 acres at Picton Castle.
-Stroll beneath some of the largest and oldest trees in West Wales and discover woodland walks, ferns, a maze and abundant feasts of wild flowers that blend with unusual woodland shrubs from all corners of the world
+The 40-acre woodland garden at Picton Castle some of the largest and oldest trees in west Wales that blend with unusual woodland shrubs from all corners of the world.

-Upton Castle and Gardens are several gardens in one.
-A walled garden and formal rose garden are surround by an arboretum of rare trees planted in the 1920’s and 30’s.
-Hilton Court Gardens near Roch covers 12 acres of woodland and water features with a wide variety of unusual plants plus walks and sculpture trail.
+Upton Castle Gardens are several gardens in one.
+A walled garden, a formal rose garden all surrounded by an arboretum of rare trees planted in the 1920’s and 30’s.

-Dyffryn Fernant is a 6 acre garden in the hamlet of Llanychaer near Fishguard and started life in 1996 as ‘complete wilderness’.
-The garden now features a wide range of planting including a bog garden, ornamental grass field, ebullient colour around the house, an exotically planted courtyard and a fernary.
+In the hamlet of Llanychaer near Fishguard, Dyffryn Fernant is a 6-acre garden that started life in 1996 as ‘complete wilderness’.
+The garden now features a wide range of planting including a bog garden, ornamental grass field and a fernery.

 Discover more gardens and the secrets that lie behind Pembrokeshire’s walled gardens.